soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## There's more!

-In addition to the three scenarios outlined in this article, you have many reporting scenarios available with Explorer.
-Here are a few more examples:
+In addition to the scenarios outlined in this article, you have many more reporting scenarios available with Explorer.
+Here are a few examples:

 - [Find and investigate malicious email that was delivered](investigate-malicious-email-that-was-delivered.md)